macabeus/kappa/docs/create-your-own-kappa-plugin.md

 ### Visitor Methods

-Kappa uses the visitor pattern to traverse the AST.
-You can implement methods for specific node types:
+A plugin uses the visitor pattern to traverse the AST.
+You can implement methods the following methods:

 - **`visit{NodeType}(node, visitor)`** - Called when a node of type `{NodeType}` is encountered
 - **`visitAny(node, visitor)`** - Called for every node (useful for debugging)

 **Finding Node Types:**
+The are two easy ways to to discover available node types:

+- using the `visitAny(node, visitor)` method and printing `node.kind`
-The easiest way to discover available node types is by exploring the AST using the [`vscode-clangd`](https://github.com/clangd/vscode-clangd) extension.
+- by exploring the AST using the [`vscode-clangd`](https://github.com/clangd/vscode-clangd) extension

 **Example:**